 The speaking tests for AS/A Level and GCSE take place as follows:

-You will be allocated examiners/moderators based on your estimated and final entries.
 Materials are despatched based on estimated entries so it is very important to make your estimated entries.

 Confidential materials can be opened as follows: